patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/usage-and-behavior/buttons-and-links/design.md

 path: "/design-guidelines/usage-and-behavior/buttons-and-links"
 ---
 # Buttons and links
-Buttons communicate and trigger actions a user can take throughout an experience.
+Buttons communicate and trigger actions a user can take in an application or website.
 Links are used to take users somewhere, like another page inside of a web application, or an external site such as help or documentation.

 Technically, a button represents a box area that can be clicked or tapped, while a link represents text that can be clicked or tapped.

-## Primary elements
+## Elements
 ### Button elements
 ![Elements of a button](img/button-element.png)